Tes3awy/MATLAB-Tutorials/README.md

 It uses Image Thresholding Technique for Tumor detection, also a simple dilation process is done for more accuracy.

+It depends on the solidity of each part inside the brain, i.e. the skull, the brain itself, and the tumor.

+The tumor has the highest solidity among them.

 You can also watch my tutorial on youtube.com at https://www.youtube.com/watch?v=UeFRo7uALhM

 It's all free to use, but keep supporting me, just mention my repo here on Github.com